 What technical skills do US companies look for in remote finance professionals?

-US companies primarily look for: US GAAP proficiency (accrual accounting, revenue recognition under ASC 606, lease accounting under ASC 842), tool fluency in QuickBooks Online or NetSuite (depending on company size), familiarity with AP automation tools like Bill.com, Excel modeling competency, and strong written communication skills in English.
+US GAAP proficiency (accrual accounting, ASC 606, ASC 842), tool fluency in QuickBooks Online or NetSuite depending on company size, familiarity with Bill.com and AP automation tools, Excel modeling competency, and strong written English communication.
 For senior roles, experience owning the full month-end close and supporting external audits is highly valued.

 How do I handle time zone differences when working with US clients?

-The most effective approach is to embrace asynchronous-first communication as a professional discipline.
+Embrace asynchronous-first communication.
 Prepare daily update summaries before your US colleagues start their day.
-Use Loom for quick explainer videos on financial schedules.
-Establish clear response-time expectations for different communication channels.
-Reserve one to two overlap windows per day for real-time collaboration, and prepare thoroughly for those windows so they're high-value rather than catch-up sessions.
+Use Loom for explanations of financial schedules.
+Establish clear response-time expectations across different channels.
+Reserve overlap windows for high-value real-time collaboration, and prepare thoroughly for them rather than using them to catch up.

 What makes a remote finance professional stand out to US clients?

-US clients consistently cite: technical accuracy (doing the work right the first time), proactive communication (flagging issues before they become problems), reliable availability during overlap windows, GAAP fluency demonstrated through actual work product, and the ability to work independently without requiring close supervision.
-Finance professionals who combine these qualities with senior credentials (CPA, CMA, ACCA + GAAP) are in the highest demand category in the current market.
+Technical accuracy, proactive communication, reliable availability during overlap windows, demonstrated GAAP fluency through actual work product, and the ability to work without close supervision.
+Finance professionals who combine these qualities with senior credentials – CPA, CMA, or ACCA with GAAP depth – are in the highest demand in the current market.